cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     )
   )

+  existingUpgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))

+  // NON CROSSING HELLO CASE:
+  // if the counterparty sequence is less than the current sequence,
+  // then either the counterparty chain is out-of-sync or the message
+  // is out-of-sync and we write an error receipt with our sequence
+  // so that the counterparty can abort their attempt and resync with our sequence.
+  // When the next upgrade attempt is initiated, both sides will move to a fresh
+  // never-before-seen sequence number
+  // CROSSING HELLO CASE:
   // if the counterparty sequence is less than the current sequence,
   // then either the counterparty chain is out-of-sync or the message
   // is out-of-sync and we write an error receipt with our sequence - 1